Skip to main content

 • graphics

-The graphics of the game have received mixed reviews, with many players noting that they are decent but dated, reminiscent of late 1990s titles or mobile games.
-While some appreciate the art style and atmospheric design, others criticize the performance issues, lack of detail, and overall low quality, suggesting that the visuals do not meet modern gaming standards.
-Despite these shortcomings, some players find the graphics serviceable enough to enjoy the gameplay and story.
+The graphics of the game receive mixed reviews, with many players noting a cartoonish aesthetic that is visually appealing but ultimately dated, reminiscent of late 1990s titles or mobile games.
+While some appreciate the art style and atmospheric design, others criticize the performance issues, lack of detail, and overall low quality, suggesting that the graphics do not meet modern gaming standards.
+Despite these shortcomings, the visuals are often described as serviceable, with some charm, particularly for fans of the Lovecraftian theme.

 • “I thought the graphics looked cool and were quite faithful to a pure Lovecraftian experience with solid design and nice looking still frame cutscenes.”